flecsi/flecsi/doc/sphinx/tutorial/runtime.rst

 Example Program
 ^^^^^^^^^^^^^^^

+In this example, imagine that you have a program that takes information about a taxi service (the options are silly and synthetic, but they demonstrate the basic usage of ``flecsi::program_option``).
+The
-In this example, imagine that you have a program that takes information about a taxi service (The options are silly and synthetic.
-However they demonstrate the basic usage of the flecsi::program_option type.)
-The command-line options and arguments for the program allow specification of the following: trim level, transmission, child seat, purpose (personal or business), light speed, and a passenger list.
+command-line options and arguments for the program allow specification of the following: trim level, transmission, child seat, purpose (personal or business), light speed, and a passenger list.
 The first two